redstackio/redstack-vault/procedures/AWS S3 Bucket Policy Enumeration.md

 Business Value: This technique can be used by attackers to identify misconfigured S3 buckets that are publicly accessible and can be used to exfiltrate sensitive data.
 By identifying and securing these buckets, organizations can reduce the risk of data exfiltration and improve their overall security posture.

 ## Requirements

-1. Access to AWS S3
+1. Access to AWS-cli

-1. Authenticated access to the target S3 bucket
+2. Authenticated access to the target S3 bucket

-1. Permissions to retrieve the bucket policy
+3. Permissions to retrieve the bucket policy

 ## Defense